-Friday, June 11 – We had breakfast at the St. James Hotel and took the short 4 miles drive to Philmont Scout Ranch.
-We met our Ranger, Ethan, were assigned tents at Base Camp and took our group photo while still wearing Class As.
+Friday, June 11 – We ate breakfast at the St. James Hotel and took the short 4-mile drive to Philmont Scout Ranch.
+We met our Ranger, Ethan, were assigned tents at Base Camp, and took our group photo while still wearing Class A uniforms.
 We were given corn dogs for lunch.
-We checked out our equipment (tents, pots, cooking utensils) and got our meals for 3 days.
-Meals were in bags of 2 meals labeled Breakfast, Lunch, or Dinner.
+We checked out our equipment (tents, pots, cooking utensils) and acquired our meals for 3 days.
+Meals were in bags of 2 meals/bag labeled Breakfast, Lunch, or Dinner.
 We went over scheduling and did our health screens at the infirmary.
-Ethan went over a lot of first aid with us.
-We did not care for the bean burritos we got for dinner.
-We then went to a religious service and Ethan went over the equipment we should take.
+Ranger Ethan went over a lot of first aid with us.
+We did not care for the bean burritos we had for dinner.
+We then went to a religious service and Ethan went over the equipment we should take on our trek.

 Saturday, June 12 – We rode the bus 45 minutes to our starting point, the Ute Park Trailhead.
-We were hiking Itinerary 12-3 in northern half of Philmont.
 We walked a little bit and then stopped in a shady spot so our Ranger Ethan could teach us about navigation, what to do in case of lightning, trail etiquette, etc. We then hiked on to the Cimarroncita staff camp (Elevation 7408′) where we did their laser range shooting activity.
 We missed the 3D archery activity as there was another group there.
-We did then hiked across a field until we found the trail to the Cimarron River Camp.
+We then hiked across a field until we found the trail to the Cimarron River Camp.
 There, we learned how to hang our food and smellable in bear bags, how to put up a tarp for emergency shelter, how to cook, clean dishes, and use the sump for waste water.
 Dinner was beans and rice.
 Ben was our crew leader and Chris was our Chaplain Aide.
 Steve was the lead advisor.
 Each night we circled up to do Roses, Thorns, and Buds.

 Distance: 1.9 miles, Elevation gain: 215′, Elevation loss: 201′.